HB-1514

 Plain Language

-State agencies must annually test their automated decision systems for algorithmic discrimination — defined broadly to cover unlawful differential treatment or impact across a wide range of protected characteristics including age, disability, ethnicity, genetic information, English proficiency, national origin, race, religion, reproductive health, sex, sexual orientation, and veteran status.
-Testing may be performed by the agency itself or by a contractor.
-The agency must also certify the system's compliance with federal and state law.
-This is a recurring annual obligation, not a one-time pre-deployment assessment.
+State agencies must annually test their automated decision systems for algorithmic discrimination — meaning unlawful differential treatment or impact based on a broad list of protected characteristics — and certify the system's compliance with federal and state law.
+Testing may be performed by the agency itself or by a contractor engaged by the agency.
+This is an ongoing annual obligation, not a one-time pre-deployment check.

 Statutory Text